Skip to main content

 Do you include multi-location med spa groups?

 Yes.
 We identify multi-location med spa groups and link individual locations to the parent entity.
+About 350 to 400 parent entities operate 1,800 to 2,000 of the locations on the list.
 This is valuable for enterprise sales teams targeting group purchasing opportunities, where a single deal covers multiple locations.

 Get the Provider Data You Need